 The London rental market moves quickly so it’s sensible to view any properties you are interested in straight away, or you may miss out.
 At Fraser & Co, we accompany all viewings so that we are on hand to answer any questions you may have.

 Once you have found a property you’d like to rent, we will submit your offer to the landlord and after any negotiations have taken place, hopefully your offer will be accepted.

 When your offer is accepted, the follow process usually applies:

-Before signing the tenancy agreement you will need to pay a holding deposit, normally equivalent to one week’s rent, to secure the property and take it off the market.
+Before signing the tenancy agreement you will need to pay a holding deposit, normally equivalent to two week’s rent, to secure the property and take it off the market.
 This will then be deducted from the final amount due, or refunded if your references do not meet with the landlord’s approval.

 Reference checks will also need to be completed, including a credit check, employment status, proof of income and a reference from a previous landlord or possibly a character reference.
 This process may take up to 10 days to complete.
 Please note that an administration fee will be charged to cover this.